HYBleek/HYBleek/README.md

 Big update, my long-term goal might be changed due to the release of the AlphaGenome!
 So excited, it is hard for me ro sleep now !!!

-I'm also trying to apply to **PhD programs** to further pursue this path in the recent 3-5 years.

 ### Currently: Applying for a potential RA position related to computational biology in the US or Canada
 If you are interested, please email: haoyang.cui.gr@dartmouth.edu.